 Add the chopped ham, apple and cooked sausage and let simmer until heated through.

 In a (very) large mixing bowl combine the cooked rice, bread cubes, the sausage ham & onion mixture from above and the beaten eggs.

 Add the fresh thyme and sage and some salt and pepper to taste.

-Stir well to combine the turkey stuffing recipe.
+Stir well to combine the stuffing.

 Place the lid on the pumpkin.

 Preheat the BBQ or grill to 300F - 325F and set up for indirect grilling.